amar-jay/nebula/doc/source/gps_estimation.rst

 For calibration, we use **OpenCV’s chessboard calibration method**.
 You can follow `this tutorial <https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html>`_ for a detailed guide on camera calibration using OpenCV,

-or use our implementation available at ``controls/detection/camera_calibration.py`` `within the repository <https://github.com/amar-jay/nebula/blob/main/nebula/controls/detection/camera_calibration.py>`_.
+or use our implementation available at :c:`controls/detection/camera_calibration.py <https://github.com/amar-jay/nebula/blob/main/nebula/controls/detection/camera_calibration.py>` within the repository.

 While some pinhole cameras introduce significant distortion, primarily **radial** and **tangential** distortion, our setup uses a high-quality camera with a wide-angle lens that produces minimal distortion.
 Therefore, we can safely ignore distortion coefficients in our calculations.